gdbroman/broman.blog/posts/bold.md

 > <cite>– Peter Thiel's preface to The Sovereign Individual</cite>
 >

-You listen to Nobel Prize winners on TV and follow business magnates on Twitter.
-Wherever you look, someone else (smarter, more competent) is already thinking and working on a solution to your problems.
-There, now; you can return to watching WeCrashed on Netflix.

-## Culture Is Not Your Friend

-And what stories are we being told on the big screen?
 Either it's a terminator that will kill you or The Matrix that will enslave you.
 Nothing to be done – perhaps start an underground fight club.

-Arthur C. Clark wrote there are two "hazards of prophecy: failure of nerve, [and] failure of imagination."
-Culture is an enemy of both.
-Or as Terence Mckenna said, "culture is not your friend."
+Culture in its current form is not optimistic and will not support your inventiveness.

-One way to break out of our increasingly homogenous, Netflix-watching, Uber-eating culture is to study great works of literature.
-To not take a great book for granted.
-Reread it 15 times.
+But one way to break out of our increasingly homogenous, Netflix-watching, Uber-eating culture, is to not take great ideas for granted.
+Choose a tested book and reread it 15 times.
 And by God, do not log it on Goodreads.

 ## The Status Trap

 To think about the future does not mean adding another line item to your resume.
-It does not mean getting a degree or certificate.
+It does not mean getting another degree or certificate.
 It does not mean landing a high-status job.

-Pursuing these tracks will generate more options down the line, but it is not thinking about the future – it's antithetical.
-Thinking about the future cannot be tracked.
+Pursuing these things will put you on a track, but it is not thinking about the future, because thinking about the future cannot be tracked.

-All that is certain about the future is that it will be different.
+All that is certain about the future is that it must be different.
 No one knows how, but you must be bold enought to think you do.